wsy1607/Machine-Learning-Apps/marketing app/README.md

 * The administrator can manually check for all those propose emails.
 When generating the propose email candidates, the default 'check' status is "yes".
 If the administrator doesn't want to consider this email forever, turn it to "no".
 If the administrator doesn't want to consider this email for the next campaign, turn it to "pending".

 * createfinalemails.py creates the table "finalEmailList" using the table "proposeEmailList" with 'yes' check status, and all emails on the "finalEmailList" will be send out for the next campaign.
-In the main time, we assign each email a version randomly based on the most recent multi-armed-split-test ratio calculated from the table "versionTests".
+In the main time, we assign each email a version randomly based on the most recent multi-armed-split-test ratios calculated from the table "versionTests".

 * The administrator is able to send all emails in the table "finalEmailList".